-Later, the project team assessed and validated bathymetric results from SDB-Online by comparison with in-situ data.
-Subsequently, this process helped to continuously improve the WebApp.
-The selected use cases below showcase the proof of concept for different mapping and monitoring environments:
+The selected use cases below showcase the proof of concept of SDB-Online for different mapping and monitoring environments:

 This use case showcases the validity of SDB-Online data in the high latitudes of Canada.
 The following two figures illustrate the SDB results and the scatterplot of SDB versus traditional bathymetry survey data.